Landlord Licensing & Utility Bill Responsibility Changes

 With the increasing number of rental properties in the City of Orem, the Orem City Council and staff have felt a need to address two different issues using two different mechanisms.

-1) Unpaid Utilities – This issue came to our attention as we learned that over 10% of single-family rental property utility bills went to collections each year.
-This number is compared to 0.4 or 0.5% of other residential properties.
+1) Unpaid Utilities – This issue came to our attention as we learned that nearly 10% of single-family rental property utility bills are sent to collections each year.
+This number is compared to 0.4 or 0.5% of other residential properties that go to collections.
 All other rental properties (duplexes, four-plexes, etc.) are already required to be in the name of the property owner.
 When a bill goes unpaid and goes to collections, the difference is made up by the rest of the Orem residents.
 It was determined that the owner of the property should be responsible for these shortfalls.
 This problem is solved by the utilities being in the name of the owner.
+Owners can still have the tenant responsibly for paying the bill.
 The $50 license is not applied to these unpaid utilities.

 2) Impact on City Services & Ability to Contact Property Owners – A study was done on police calls to various types of residential properties.
 On average, a rental property will have more calls for police services than an owner-occupied home.
 In the past, we have also been unable to work with the property owner directly because we didn’t have a simple way to contact them.
 This fee will provide the City the resources that keeps property owners informed of issues at their property and ensures that the owner is the one bearing the cost of these additional city services, not the rest of Orem citizens.
 This is where the $50 license is applied.
 This is similar to how a business license works.